khalid-hussain/shaheen/chap10.md

 After a little hesitation the Berber chief said, "I would like to say something to you in private."

-Badr bin Mughira looked towards Bashir Bin Hassan, who he got up and left the tent.
+Badr bin Mughira looked towards Bashir bin Hassan, who he got up and left the tent.

 The newcomer pulled out a letter from his pocket, stood up and while forwarding it to Badr bin Mughira said, "I have been sent by Abu Dawood.
 He